sirikothe/gotextfsm/README.md

 # gotextfsm

-This is a golang implementation (or version) of Google's TextFSM library.
+This is a Golang implementation (or version) of Google's TextFSM library.

 TextFSM is a template-based state machine for parsing semi-formatted text.
 It was originally developed to allow programmatic access to information returned